 Features

 Ucto was written by Maarten van Gompel and Ko van der Sloot.
-Work on Ucto was funded by NWO, the Netherlands Organisation for Scientific Research, under the Implicit Linguistics project and the CLARIN-NL program.
+Work on Ucto was funded by NWO, the Netherlands Organisation for Scientific Research, under the Implicit Linguistics project, the CLARIN-NL project, and the CLARIAH project.

 The development and improvement of Ucto also relies on your bug reports, suggestions, and comments.
 Use the github issue tracker or mail lamasoftware (at) science.ru.nl.